eleks/wso2-docker/wso2-sample-net/deploy/common/repository/resources/security/README.md

 all above teoretically possible to do with keytool + openssl tools but for simplicity I used http://keystore-explorer.org/

+## files in this directory

+> all the keystores secured with default wso2 password: `wso2carbon`

+- `ca.jks` the keystore with keypair to be a CA (Certificate authority) certificate
+- `wso2carbon.jks` the keystore with primary keypair to be used for wso2 servers signed with CA certificate
+- `client-truststore.jks` the truststore. here we imported public part of CA certificate
+- `_.docker.local.csr` temporary intermediate file - the request to sign certificate
+- `_.docker.local.p7r` temporary intermediate file - the reply to sign certificate request
+- `ca.docker.local.cer` public CA certificate to be imported into client's truststore (browsers, etc.)

 ## steps

 #### generate CA keystore with key-pair
+normally you don't need to regenerate this certificate if you trust it

 ![generate CA keystore with key-pair](./readme-img/01-gen-ca.png)

 #### generate wso2carbon.jks with name and alternate names we need